leftlogic/ffconf/src/articles/2025-meet-our-speakers-6-and-7-and-how-codebar-was-built.md

 - [web.dev](https://web.dev/) - a vast and valuable resource for building a better web from the Chrome for Developers team
 - [TetraLogical](https://tetralogical.com/) - accessibility specialists that both host resources, but also will work with you to build web sites available to all users
 - [Mirus](https://www.wearemirus.com/) - a family run recruitment company with a _very_ human touch
-- [Pleo](https://www.pleo.io/en) - automated finance control for your employees
+- [Pleo](https://www.pleo.io/en) - automated finance control for your employees and integrations that connect to your finance stack
 - [Krystal](https://krystal.io/?utm_source=ffconf) - hosting with data centres in the UK _and_ powered by renewable energy

 ---